Jacksonville site offers intriguing history, great hiking and biking trails

-If you’re saying “The what?” then you’re with me.
-I had never heard of the Timucuan Preserve, which is part of the National Park Service, before a recent trip to the unspoiled tip of Florida, north and east of Jacksonville.
+I had never heard of the Timucuan Ecological and Historic Preserve, which is managed by the National Park Service, before a recent trip to the unspoiled tip of Florida, north and east of Jacksonville.

-The Timucuan Ecological and Historic Preserve is 46,000 acres of salt marshes, coastal dunes, and hardwood hammocks and it preserves key sites in Florida’s history.
+The Timucuan Ecological and Historic Preserve is 46,000 acres of salt marshes, coastal dunes, and hardwood hammocks and it preserves key sites in Florida history.